Yvette-Ibarra/classification-project/README.md

 Telco is a company that provides communication and media services to customers that include phone services, multiple phone lines, online security, online_backup, device protection, tech support services, streaming tv services, and streaming movies services.
 Within codeup database we have collected telco customer account information and customers demographics.
 I would like to look into drivers of customer churn and what actions can be put in place to prevent customer churn.

 # Project Goal:
-* Discover drivers of customer churn
+* Discover drivers of Telco customer churn
-* Use drivers to develop a machine learning model to predict weather or not a telco customer will churn.
+* Use drivers to develop a machine learning model to predict weather or not a Telco customer will churn.

 # Initial Thoughts:
-My initial hypothesis is that high monthly charges cause for a telco customer to churn.
+My initial hypothesis is that high monthly charges cause for a Telco customer to churn.

 # The Plan
 * Aquire data from codeup database